JasperHG90/rfcrew/README.md

 ## Limitations

-Currently, only the Gemini model is supported.
+Currently, only Gemini models are supported.

+Mermaid syntax is often a bit off.

 ## For later